nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Tags: [colleagues][friends]
  ```

-- In the scenario where your clipboard is not accessible by FAILS, the information will be displayed so that you can manually select and copy it instead.
+- In the scenario where your clipboard is not accessible by AIMS, the information will be displayed so that you can manually select and copy it instead.
 ![no clipboard for `copy 2` width=800](images/copy2_noclipboard.png)

 <div markdown="span" class="alert alert-primary">